-- The limited liability company (LLC)
+- Limited liability company (LLC);

-- The closed joint stock company (JSC-C)
+- Closed joint-stock company (JSC-C);

-- The open joint stock company (JSC-O)
+- · Open joint-stock company (JSC-O).

 The Civil Code (2000), unlike earlier legislation, does not provide for the state enterprise as an organizational legal form (nor is there any mention of the municipal enterprise).
-In theory, all state and municipal enterprises should be organized in one of the forms specified by the Code-in most cases, in the form of limited liability companies or joint stock companies, but this is not always the case (see, e.g., SOCAR).
+In theory, all state and municipal enterprises should be organized in one of the forms specified by the Code - in most cases, in the form of limited liability companies or joint-stock companies, but this is not always the case (see, e.g., SOCAR).
 Traditionally, JSCs and LLCs are considered the most appropriate vehicles for establishing joint ventures with local partners.